jjvanzon/Circular-Language-Spec/spec/execution-flow/conditional-execution.md

 The two forms might be explained in separate articles.

 The name __Select Case__ is directly taken over from the programming language *Basic*.
 You can choose between *Basic* naming and *C*  naming for execution flow statements.
 In the programming language *C*  it is called a __switch__ statement.
-Both names are available in Encircle, as part of the multi-lingual approach of the system.
+Both names are available in Circular, as part of the multi-lingual approach of the system.

 #### Diagram